digitaldrummerj/digitaldrummerj.me/content/speaking.md

 ---

 <a name="#top"></a><div class="teaser">
 I have a passion for teaching and sharing my knowledge to help get you to your end goal faster.
 If you'd like me to speak at your event, <a href="/contact/">drop me a line</a>.
-I can cover pretty much any topic you see me blog about but feel free to request just about anything.

-If you've attended one of my sessions, please send me your feedback or suggestions.

 If you see me at an event, please be sure to come up and say "Hi".
 The best part of the events is hanging out with other developers.